IBM-Cloud/terraform-provider-ibm/website/docs/r/lbaas.html.markdown

   * `private_ip_address` - (Required, string) The private IP address of a load balancer member.
   * `weight` - (Optional, integer) The weight of a load balancer member.

+* `wait_time_minutes` - (Optional, integer) The duration, expressed in minutes, to wait for the lbaas instance to become available before declaring it as created.
+It is also the same amount of time waited for deletion to finish.
+The default value is `90`.

 ## Attributes Reference

 The following attributes are exported:

 * `id` - The unique identifier of the created policy.
+* `datacenter` - The datacenter where the load balancer is provisioned.
+This is based on the subnet chosen while creating load-balancer.
 * `type` - Specifies whether a load balancer is `PUBLIC` or `PRIVATE`.
 * `status` - Specifies the operation status of the load balancer as `ONLINE` or `OFFLINE`.
 * `vip` - The virtual IP address of the load balancer.